antonioalfonso/CourseProject/README.md

 https://colab.research.google.com/drive/1kEjXNHX-tHkjG38BJtw9ol2QH67lGXaG?usp=sharing

-Otherwise, use the ClassificationCompetition_BERT_AntonioGomez.ipynb I recommend using Jupyter, but I assume any good Python editor would do the work.
+Otherwise, use the ClassificationCompetition_BERT_AntonioGomez.ipynb and run it locally.
+I recommend using Jupyter, but I assume any good Python editor would do the work.
+Check 2) to make sure you have both train.jsonl and test.jsonl files in the right directory.

 At the final stage of your project, you need to deliver the following: